stollander33/docs/docs/users/user_guide.md

 **7 - Build project images (optional)**

 If your project extends the base images you can build them with the `rapydo build`.
-This step is always optional, if missing custom images will be automatically built when the stack will be executed
+This step is always optional, custom images will be automatically built when the stack will be executed if not previously built.

 **8 - Upgrade completed**